spryker/spryker-docs/docs/scos/user/features/202204.0/spryker-core-back-office-feature-overview/spryker-core-back-office-feature-overview.md

 * Create and manage discounts.
 * Build and manage the main navigation of your online store.
 * Create new carrier companies and shipment methods as well as manage those.
-* Create admin users, add roles and user groups.
+* Create admin users, and add roles and user groups.

 Depending on the roles and teams in your project, you can limit the access of different Back Office users to specific Back Office areas.